Anik-Sarkar-01/Anik-Sarkar-01/README.md

 <div align="left">

 # 👋 Hi there, I'm Anik Sarkar!
-### A passionate web enthusiast dedicated to crafting clean, responsive, and user-friendly web applications that transform visions into digital realities.
+### A computer science graduate and a  web enthusiast dedicated to crafting clean, responsive, and user-friendly web applications that transform visions into digital realities.

 </div>